ethereum/consensus-specs/specs/deneb/p2p-interface.md

 participating in the networking immediately, other peers MAY disconnect and/or temporarily ban such an un-synced or semi-synced client.

-Clients MUST respond with at least the first blobs sidecar that exists in the range, if they have it, and no more than `MAX_REQUEST_BLOB_SIDECARS * MAX_BLOBS_PER_BLOCK` sidecars.
+Clients MUST respond with at least the first blob sidecar that exists in the range, if they have it, and no more than `MAX_REQUEST_BLOB_SIDECARS * MAX_BLOBS_PER_BLOCK` sidecars.

-The following blobs sidecars, where they exist, MUST be sent in consecutive `(slot, index)` order.
+The following blob sidecars, where they exist, MUST be sent in consecutive `(slot, index)` order.

-Clients MAY limit the number of blobs sidecars in the response.
+Clients MAY limit the number of blob sidecars in the response.

 The response MUST contain no more than `count * MAX_BLOBS_PER_BLOCK` blob sidecars.